-The Lofoten travel buget is one of the topics we are more asked about us since we came back from this trip.
-Norway, as a Nordic country, is reputed to be expensive.
-And yes, it is indeed expensive.
-However, we managed to minimize our expenses.
+Our Lofoten travel budget is a topic we’ve been asked about frequently since we returned from the trip.
+Norway, like other Nordic countries, is reputed to be expensive.
+And while it is indeed expensive, we managed to minimize our expenses.

 In the end, our 10 day trip to Lofoten was cheaper than we thought.
-Of course, we did not indulge in luxury.
-We cooked our food brought from home and we slept in our Camper Van wrapped with a good sleeping bag while the temperature outside fell from 0ºC.
+Indeed, we had to make a few adjustments – we did not indulge in luxury, we cooked our food brought in from home, and slept in a Camper Van even when the outside temperature is below zero.

 Still, traveling cheap, Lofoten was a unique experience that we are eager to repeat.

 The price of flights depends on which airport you fly, as we saw in the guide to planning a Lofoten trip.
 There are airports very close to the main points of interest of the islands but whose prices are very expensive and others are far away, where we can find very cheap flights as well as cheap car or motorhome rental.